 Troubleshooting the import of survey participants

 A common error when users try to import tokens is an invalid CSV file.
 This is often caused by Microsoft Excel.
 Many users have a list of email addresses saved as an XLS document.
-A file can be saved as CSV in Excel, however, depending on the locale of the OS, Microsoft Excel may use semi-colon (;) as comma separator, while a standard CSV file uses comma (,) as separator.
+A file can be saved as CSV in Excel, however, depending on the locale of the OS, Microsoft Excel may use semi-colons (;) as comma separator, while a standard CSV file uses commas (,) as separators.
 If you do not know which one you use, open the file with a standard text editor and check what separator was used.

 Import participants from a LDAP query

 This import function allows you to import information from an LDAP query (tested on openLdap, but should work in any LDAP compliant directory including ActiveDirectory).
 Once accessed, the following options are available: